 2. Demagnetizing process at the time of measuring DC magnetic properties of materials

 3. Measurement of magnetic field intensity distribution in a gap

-4. Two different magnetic materials provided as samples
+4. Two different magnetic materials provided as specimens

 Using this apparatus, the following experiments can be performed (an example of experimental result shown at left):

-1. Acquire the relationship of magnetic induction intensity B and position X in a sample using a digital Tesla meter
+1. Acquire the relationship of magnetic induction intensity B and position X in a specimen using a digital Tesla meter

 2. Measure the range of uniform magnetic field intensity along the X direction

-3. Learn how to demagnetize a magnetic sample, measure the start magnetization curve and magnetic hysteresis
+3. Learn how to demagnetize a magnetic specimen, measure the start magnetization curve and magnetic hysteresis

 4. Learn how to apply Ampere's circuit law in magnetic measurement

 The instruction manual contains experimental configurations, principles, step-by-step instructions, and examples of experiment results.
 Please click Experiment Theory and Contents to find more information about this apparatus.

 Note: A similar apparatus, LEAI-71, can measure both Hysteresis loop and Curie Temperature of ferrite materials.

 Parts and Specifications

 |Constant current source||4-1/2 digit, range: 0 ~ 600 mA, adjustable|